In Response to COVID-19Version #7 - Revised – May 22nd, 2020

 What healthcare precautions does IAWAH plan to take?

 The overall safety of our guests, volunteers and staff team is extremely important.
 IAWAH will continue to promote guest safety through enhanced cleaning routines, increased hand-washing protocols and by strictly following the guidance of the local health authorities (South Frontenac Township and KFL&A Health Unit).
-We will continue adapt our strategies and keep you informed of specific policies & initiatives prior to the summer season.

 Summer Camps & YDLP